Photo from RH system company gas analyzer model 973

 For treatment and possible reuse, it is necessary to know the levels of contaminants in the gas.

-As a precaution and safety equipment for measurement, the checks must always be performed in the following order: measure of acidity; moisture measurement and measurement of the purity Measuring the purity or volume rate of SF6 is one of the indicators of the quality of gas.
+As a precaution and safety equipment for measurement, the checks must always be performed in the following order: a measure of acidity; moisture measurement, and measurement of the purity Measuring the purity or volume rate of SF6 is one of the indicators of the quality of gas.

 A typical gas purity meter is shown in Figure.
 SF6 purity measurement is displayed directly in % Volume SF6.

-Today, most sf gas analyzers have the ability to measure purity and humidity and Dew/Frost Point and other characters.
+Today, most of gas analyzers have the ability to measure purity and humidity and Dew/Frost Point, and other characters.
 SF6 purity is typically measured using conductivity or speed of sound measurement techniques.

 These meters are normally calibrated using air so the accuracy of the equipment may be impaired if the pollutant gas is air.
 In practice there are contaminants that are difficult to detect such as the presence of oil, it can be introduced into the equipment during filling operations or during handling of SF6 and usually deposited on the inner surfaces and can be carbonized to form conductive layers with the consequent danger to the team.
 Their presence can be avoided with teams equipped with pumps without oil lubrication.

-For more information about decomposition and composition of SF6 gas please read this article
+For more information about the decomposition and composition of SF6 gas please read this article